oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

   * the client stores the AS chosen by the user in a session bound to the user's browser and uses the same redirection endpoint URI for each AS, and
-  * the attacker can manipulate the first request/response pair from a user's browser to the client (in which the user selects a certain AS and is then redirected by the client to that AS), as in Attacker A2.
+  * the attacker can intercept and manipulate the first request/response pair from a user's browser to the client (in which the user selects a certain AS and is then redirected by the client to that AS), as in Attacker A2.

-Some of the attack variants described below require different preconditions.
+The latter ability can, for example, be the result of a man-in-the-middle attack on the user's connection to the client.
+Note that an attack variant exists that does not require this ability, see below.

-In the following, we assume that the client is registered with H-AS (URI: `https://honest.as.example`, client id: `7ZGZldHQ`) and with A-AS (URI: `https://attacker.example`, client id: `666RVZJTA`).
+In the following, we assume that the client is registered with H-AS (URI: `https://honest.as.example`, client ID: `7ZGZldHQ`) and with A-AS (URI: `https://attacker.example`, client ID: `666RVZJTA`).

 Attack on the authorization code grant:

  1. The user selects to start the grant using H-AS (e.g., by clicking on a button at the client's website).
- 2. The attacker intercepts this request and changes the user's selection to "A-AS".
+ 2. The attacker intercepts this request and changes the user's selection to "A-AS" (see preconditions).
  3. The client stores in the user's session that the user selected "A-AS" and redirects the user to A-AS's authorization endpoint with a Location header containing the URL `https://attacker.example/authorize?response_type=code&client_id=666RVZJTA`.
  4. Now the attacker intercepts this response and changes the redirection such that the user is being redirected to H-AS.
-The attacker also replaces the client id of the client at A-AS with the client's id at H-AS.
+The attacker also replaces the client ID of the client at A-AS with the client's ID at H-AS.
 Therefore, the browser receives a redirection (`303 See Other`) with a Location header pointing to `https://honest.as.example/authorize?response_type=code&client_id=7ZGZldHQ`
  5. Now, the user authorizes the client to access her resources at